Ronin1702/Weather-Dashboard/README.md

-THEN I am presented with current and future conditions for that city and that city is added to the search history WHEN I type the city name in disreglard of case sensitivity THEN I am always corrected with first letter of each word capitalized WHEN I search the same city
+THEN I am presented with current and future conditions for that city and that city is added to the search history WHEN I type the city name in disreglard of case sensitivity THEN I am always corrected with first letter of each word capitalized WHEN I search the same city by accident
-THEN I won't be adding it again to the search history WHEN I search for more than 5 different cities
+THEN I will NOT be adding it again to the search history WHEN I search for more than 5 different cities
-THEN I start to replace the last city searched with the newest city input WHEN I view current weather conditions for that city THEN I am presented with the city name, the date, an icon representation of weather conditions, the temperature, the humidity, and the the wind speed
+THEN I replace the last city searched with the newest city input WHEN I view current weather conditions for that city THEN I am presented with the city name, the date, an icon representation of weather conditions, the temperature, the humidity, and the the wind speed
 WHEN I view future weather conditions for that city